The Time for the Epoch of Indivisible Security Has Come

 by Laurie Meadows

 First published 18 June 2024.
-Edited Saturday 27 June 2024 (NZDST).
+Last edited 19 November 2024

 There is no alternative to indivisible security No Indivisible Security - hybrid war on the west Create indivisibly secure global trade mechanics

-USA must not interfere in Eurasian countries indivisible security arrangements A system of bilateral and multilateral Eurasian security
+USA must not interfere in Eurasian countries indivisible security arrangements A system of bilateral and multilateral Eurasian security Opportunity cost of an insecure world

 An epoch is a period of long-lasting important change.
 An era is a shorter period within this.